kizitonwose/Calendar/README.md

 ## Features

-- [x] Single, multiple or range selection - Total flexibility to implement the date selection whichever way you like.
+- [x] Week, month, or year modes - Show a week-based calendar, or the typical month calendar, or a year-based calendar.
-- [x] Week or month mode - Show a week-based calendar, or the typical month calendar.
+- [x] Single, multiple, or range selection - Total flexibility to implement the date selection whichever way you like.
 - [x] Disable desired dates - Prevent selection of some dates by disabling them.
 - [x] Boundary dates - Limit the calendar date range.
 - [x] Custom date view/composable - Make your day cells look however you want, with any